Introduction / History

 Few sources have ever mentioned the Gara as a distinct ethnicity— making it even more surprising that the Indian authorities have granted them official status.
 Those few sources that do mention the Gara usually list them as a sub-group of the Ladakhi.
 While it is true that much of their culture mirrors Ladakhi culture, there are significant social differences between the two peoples.
 The main difference is a linguistic one.
 The Gara speak an Indo- European language, totally distinct from the Tibeto-Burman Ladakhi.

-The Gara serve the Ladakhi as blacksmiths.
-Traditionally there was a clear distinction between the Ladakhi and smaller servant groups in the area.
-K S Singh notes, 'The Ladakhis traditionally did not participate in the marriage and death rituals of the Gara, Mon and Beda.
-Secular attitudes have brought neighbouring communities closer to each other socially.'
+Traditionally there was a clear distinction between the Ladakhi and smaller servant groups in the area such as the Gara.
+K S Singh notes, "The Ladakhis traditionally did not participate in the marriage and death rituals of the Gara, Mon and Beda.
+Secular attitudes have brought neighboring communities closer to each other socially."
 Today, even though the Gara live in ethnically mixed communities, the Ladakhi consider the Gara the lowest social class.
 The Gara are still not allowed to hold any position in the village or monastery administration.

 Most Gara families follow Tibetan Buddhism, while a few are Hindus, especially among the Gara in Himachal Pradesh.
-One source notes, 'They observe all the Buddhist festivals and celebrate Losae and Budh-Purnima.'
-Influences from Bon, the pre-Buddhism religion, can still be seen in the rituals and ceremonies of the Gara.
+One source notes, "They observe all the Buddhist festivals and celebrate Losae and Budh-Purnima."
+Bon, the pre-Buddhist religion, is obvious in their rituals and ceremonies Gara.
 Bon is basically a belief in spirit worship and demonism.
-Powerful demonic spirits are called upon for assistance and protection.
-Gruesome masks are worn, and occasionally the lamas go into a demonic trance during which they predict the future and give guidance to the community.
+They call upon powerful demonic forces for assistance and protection.
+Shamans wear gruesome masks, and occasionally the lamas go into a demonic trance during which they predict the future and give guidance to the community.

 Scripture Prayers for the Gara in India.